Edvenan/API-REST_and_REACT-JS-CLIENT/README.md

   Any other route will be redirected to either of the above paths, depending if the user is logged in and his role.

 - This client app allows for all the functionality explicitly detailed in the requirements list.
 Those missing details have been interpreted by the developer.

+- User input data validation is carried out by the API, not by the client, so as to test the API implementation.

 - Continuous Deployment implemented between Hosting provider (`Netlify.com`) and GitHub: everytime a new code version of the client is pushed to GitHub, a GitHub Action will be triggered to deploy the API automatically.